 As said before, the setup will not remove your files and programs while upgrading from Windows 10 Home Edition to Pro edition.
 That said, it’s a good idea to backup important files before making any significant changes to your operating system.

-Step 7: Click Start upgrade button and then click Yes, let’s go button when you see the confirmation dialog with “Have you saved all your files?” message to begin upgrading your Windows 10 Home edition to Pro edition.
+Step 7: Click the Start upgrade button and then click the Yes, let’s go button when you see the confirmation dialog with the “Have you saved all your files?” message to begin upgrading your Windows 10 Home edition to Pro edition.